-Note that the quantities on the right-hand side of (7) arise from two separate one-dimensional transport problems.
+Note that the quantities on the right-hand side of (10) arise from two separate one-dimensional transport problems.
+Such problems are well-studied in the optimal transport literature; see Santambrogio (2015); Villani (2003, 2009).

 If μ_1, \ldots, μ_d have mutually disjoint supports (in particular, if d = 1), then the simultaneous transport problem is reduced to d classic transport problems and the optimal cost is the sum of corresponding optimal costs.
-In this case, both (6) and (7) are sharp.
+In this case, (9) is sharp, and (10) is also sharp when d = 2.